ixvu/w4111_wiki/Relational-Model.md

 )
 ```
 ***
-**Comprehension Question**: What should the primary key be set to?
+### What should the primary key be set to?
 Set primary key to `cid` (course).
 This establishes that for a given course there can be at most one relation.
 Another way to check is to assess the cardinality.
 One can see that if there where five _Courses_ and five-hundred _Users_, this relationship arrangement would mean that the cardinality of the _Instructs_ table would be equivalent to that of the _Courses_ table, and hence five rows in the _Instructs_ table.
 This make senses.
 ***

 ### "At Most One" combined

 Noting that the _Course_ table and _Instructs_ table have the same primary key of `cid`, it may be possible to combine them in one table.

 ####TODO: At Most One Relationship Set Image ####
 ```sql